 There are lots of women entering ministry these days, which is a wonderful thing.
-Recently there was a spirited discussion over at RevGalBlogPals about what folks wear on Sunday mornings.
-Since I've had to choose "what to wear" to lead worship nearly 1,000 times, I have some pretty specific … [Read more...] about The Perfect Preaching Outfit
+Every Sunday they have to decide what to wear, so here are some thoughts about that.
+If you're a clergywoman you might want to check out the spirited discussion over at RevGalBlogPals about preaching outfits.
+Since … [Read more...] about The Perfect Preaching Outfit

 When I was staying with my parents last week, we worked out together at their gym a number of times.
 It was noteworthy for two reasons: 1) my parents are in their eighties, so I'm very grateful they are fit enough to stay fit!
 2) we didn't attend a gym when I was growing up, so this is new … [Read more...] about Learning to Let Go of Judgment